-PDSS manages and supports the District's Professional Learning Management System (PLMS) by providing easy access to up-to-date records of professional learning, easily accessible reports for administrators and integration with other data systems to provide data for certification and in-service points (Protocol Standards 1.2.7, 2.2.7, 3.2.7).
+PDSS manages and supports the District's Professional Learning Management System (PLMS) by providing easy access to up-to-date records of professional learning, easily accessible reports for administrators and integration with other data systems to provide data for certification and inservice points (Protocol Standards 1.2.7, 2.2.7, 3.2.7).

-PDSS offers courses to support all users including, but not limited, to the following roles: PL Providers, activity organizers, Instructional Facilitators, school-based PD administrators, school-based support team members, and end-users.
-Schools will be equipped with a school-based support team of five (5) persons including, but not limited to, the following: principal, assistant principal, media specialist, technical liaison contacts (TLC), inservice facilitator (IF) and additional personal selected by principals.
-District office will also be equipped with a support team as decided by the supervisor of the department.
+PDSS offers courses and on demand resources to support all users including, but not limited, to the following roles: PL Providers, activity organizers, inservice facilitators, school-based professional learning administrators, school-based support team members, and end-users.
+Schools will be equipped with a school-based support team of five (5) persons including, but not limited to, the following: principal, assistant principal, media specialist, technical liaison contacts (TLC), inservice facilitator (IF) and additional personnel selected by principals.
+District offices will also be equipped with a support team as decided by the supervisor of the department.
 The implementation and support processes associated with the new professional learning management system are subject to change dependent on final configuration, stakeholder feedback and school and district needs.